snail007/goproxy/docs/manual/manual.md

 Then the client access port `7777`, the  outgoing IP is `5.5.5.5`, access port `8888`, the  outgoing IP is `6.6.6.6`, if both `--bind-ip` and `--bind- are set at the same time listen`,`--bind-ip` has higher priority.

-In addition, the `IP` part of the `--bind-ip` parameter supports specifying the `network card name`, `wildcards`, and more than one can be specified.
+In addition, the `IP` part of the `--bind-ip` parameter supports specifying the `network interface name`, `wildcards`, and more than one can be specified.
 The detailed description is as follows:

-- Specify the network card name, such as: `--bind-ip eth0:7777`, then the client accesses the `7777` port, and the egress IP is the IP of the eth0 network card.
+- Specify the network interface name, such as: `--bind-ip eth0:7777`, then the client accesses the `7777` port, and the egress IP is the IP of the eth0 network interface.
-- The network card name supports wildcards, for example: `--bind-ip eth0.*:7777`, then the client accesses the `7777` port, and the egress IP is a randomly selected one of the network card IPs starting with `eth0.`.
+- The network interface name supports wildcards, for example: `--bind-ip eth0.*:7777`, then the client accesses the `7777` port, and the egress IP is a randomly selected one of the network interface IPs starting with `eth0.`.
 - IP supports wildcards, such as: `--bind-ip 192.168.?.*:7777`, then the client accesses the `7777` port, and the exit IP is all the IPs of the machine, matching the IP of `192.168.?.*` A randomly selected one.
-- It can also be multiple combinations of network card name and IP, separated by half-width commas, such as: `--bind-ip pppoe??,192.168.?.*:7777`, then the client accesses the port `7777`, The  outgoing IP is the machine's network card name matching `pppoe??`
+- It can also be multiple combinations of network interface name and IP, separated by half-width commas, such as: `--bind-ip pppoe??,192.168.?.*:7777`, then the client accesses the port `7777`, The  outgoing IP is the machine's network interface name matching `pppoe??`
   It is a randomly selected one among all IPs of the machine that matches `192.168.?.*`.
 - The wildcard character `*` represents 0 to any number of characters, and `?` represents 1 character.
-- If the IP of the network card changes, it will take effect in real time.
+- If the IP of the network interface changes, it will take effect in real time.
-- You can use the `--bind-refresh` parameter to specify the interval to refresh the local network card information, the default is `5`, the unit is second.
+- You can use the `--bind-refresh` parameter to specify the interval to refresh the local network interface information, the default is `5`, the unit is second.

 ### 2.8 Speed limit, connections limit